pro2nit/STREAM/README.md

 ## 💡 Overview of STREAM 💡

-# ↗️ Quick Start ↗️
+# Quick Start
 You can install our method using `pip` command!
 ```
 pip install v-stream
 ```

 ## How to use
 In this example, we evaluate generated samples in `./video/fake` within `./video/real`.
-To follow the example, video data should follow conditions as :
+To follow this example, video data should follow conditions as :
 ```
 <vid_dir>
 ├── vid_00000.npy